 Hans (left) and Sophie Scholl with Cristoph Probst (right), leaders of “The White Rose” resistance movement.
 Munich Germany, July 1942.

-Hans and Sophie were part of “The White Rose”, a group that opposed Hitler and the Nazi party.
+Hans Scholl and his sister Sophie were part of “The White Rose”, a group that opposed Hitler and the Nazi party.
 Hans served as a medic on the Eastern (Russian) front from late July to October 1942.
-One month later, 300,000 Germans were trapped in Stalingrad and only 5,000 returned to Germany.
+One month later, 300,000 Germans were trapped in Stalingrad and only 5,000 returned to Germany. . . .

 Hans and Sophie were arrested February 18, 1943 for distributing leaflets and indicted for treason.
-They were “tried” February 22, 1943 along with their friend Cristoph Probst, found guilty, and executed by guillotine later the same day.
-A moving account of the trial and visits with their parents during their last hours is in this article.
+They were “tried” February 22, 1843 along with their friend Cristoph Probst, found guilty, and executed by guillotine later the same day.
+A moving account of the trial and visits with their parents during their last hours is toward the end of this article.

 They are the things of nursery rhymes

 Such as ones you read to children â€“

 Allowed for a woman on twenty-one.

 make the conscience sour,